pombreda/lepl/doc-src/manual/debugging.rst

 Stack Traces
 ------------

-The trampolining used by LEPL to avoid exhausting the stack means that the traceback from the Python exception raised on failure is not that useful.
+The trampolining used by Lepl to avoid exhausting the stack means that the traceback from the Python exception raised on failure is not that useful.
 A more useful stack trace, generated from within the trampoline, is logged at the ``WARN`` level.